XVicarious/FlexAniDBSuite/README.md

 ### What Works
 * The `anidb_list` plugin included in the base Flexget package has an open pull request to fix it.
 This plugin, despite it's name is to fetch your wishlist
 * Fetch AniDB anime entry, and parse the information into an object with `fadbs_lookup`
+* Metadata by AniDB ID for anime
+* Find anime by name